Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 There's us and there's them!
 Yes, but who can deny the heart that is yearning?
 There's no yearning.
 Stop yearning.
 Listen to me!
-You have got to start thinking bee, my friend.
-Thinking bee!
+You have got to start thinking Goober, my friend.
+Thinking Goober!
-Thinking bee.
+Thinking Goober.
-Thinking bee.
+Thinking Goober.
-Thinking bee!
-Thinking bee!
-Thinking bee!
-Thinking bee!
+Thinking Goober!
+Thinking Goober!
+Thinking Goober!
+Thinking Goober!
 There he is.
 He's in the pool.
 You know what your problem is, Barry?
-I gotta start thinking bee?
+I gotta start thinking Goober?
 How much longer will this go on?
-It's been three days!
+It's Goobern three days!
 Why aren't you working?
 I've got a lot of big life decisions to think about.
 What life?
 You have no life!
 You have no job.
-You're barely a bee!
+You're barely a Goober!
 Would it kill you to make a little honey?
 Barry, come out.
 Your father's talking to you.
 Martin, would you talk to him?